Demo

 The key difference between SCIM and SAML regarding data safety lies in their specific focuses: SCIM streamlines the administrative aspects of identity management, while SAML simplifies user access across multiple applications.
 Together, they contribute to a more robust and comprehensive approach to data safety and user identity management within an organization.

-SCIM and SAML Differentiation Table
+SCIM vs SAML Differentiation Table

 Each protocol serves distinct functions within identity and access management, offering specialized functionalities that cater to different aspects of secure authentication, user provisioning, and centralized identity governance.